karinushka/railog/README.md

 - **Log Message Embedding**: Utilizes the `sentence-transformers/all-MiniLM-L6-v2` model to convert log messages into 384-dimensional vectors.
     - **Pattern Discovery via Clustering**: Employs DBSCAN clustering to group similar log vectors, effectively identifying distinct log patterns.- **Configurable Preprocessing**: Uses a customizable text file (`patterns.txt`) of regular expressions to normalize log messages before analysis (e.g., replacing PIDs, IP addresses with generic tokens like `<PID>` and `<IP>`).
+- **Efficient Ingestion**: The `ingest` command avoids reprocessing log messages by skipping duplicates and logs older than the last model update.
 - **Online Learning Workflow**:
     - **Train**: Create a baseline model of log patterns from a sample file.
     - **Ingest**: Process new logs, automatically updating the model for known patterns and separating unknown ones for review.